How To File Bankruptcy for Free in Georgia Without a Lawyer

 Upsolve Member Experiences

-1,958+ Members OnlineGeorgia Bankruptcy Exemptions
+1,183+ Members OnlineGeorgia Bankruptcy Exemptions

 Exemption laws determine which personal property you can keep when filing bankruptcy.
 They essentially protect your personal property like clothes and household goods, as well as real property like equity in your home.
 They also protect some sources of income.
 For example, child support, alimony, and Social Security often cover essential expenses.
 Because of that, there’s no limit to how much money from those sources you can protect with an exemption in your bankruptcy proceedings.

 Georgia has opted out of the federal bankruptcy exemptions.
 If you’ve lived in the Peach State for at least two years, you have to use the Georgia bankruptcy exemptions.
-If you don't own a home, you can use Georgia’s generous wildcard exemption of up to $11,200 ($1,200 per item) to protect property that doesn’t fit in any of the other categories.
-Thanks to the wildcard exemption, most Georgians don’t lose any of their belongings.
-This is true in all three bankruptcy districts.
+If you don’t own a home or don’t use the full homestead exemption, you can use Georgia’s wildcard exemption of up to $11,200 to protect property that doesn’t fit into any other category.
+The wildcard exemption includes $1,200 for any property, plus up to $10,000 of the unused homestead exemption amount.

 Georgia Bankruptcy Lawyer Cost